brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_hnemdec.rst

 :attr:`driving_force` determines which type of driving force to use.
 It could be zero or non zero positive integer, which means thermal driving force or diffusive driving force.
 In the case of zero, heat flux is equivalent to dissipative flux, with driving force :math:`F_e` in the units of Å\ :sup:`-1`.
-For a non zero positive integer such as :math:`i`, a momentum flux of the :math:`ith` element in the order of the first line of nep.txt is produced as dissipative flux, with driving force :math:`F_e` in the units of eV/Å.
+For a non zero positive integer such as :math:`i`, a momentum flux of the :math:`ith` active element is produced as dissipative flux, with driving force :math:`F_e` in the units of eV/Å. The active species follow their order in the potential file.
+For this keyword, :math:`i` is one-based: active type 0 corresponds to :math:`i=1`, active type 1 corresponds to :math:`i=2`, and so on.
+GPUMD prints the active type mapping during initialization.

 :attr:`output_interval` is the interval to output the onsager coefficients.